 There will be a bonus (one intermediate stepping of "0,3" to the better grade) on passed module exams (4,3 is not upgraded to 4,0).
-The bonus is applicable to the exam period directly following the lecture period (not to the exam repetition) and subject to the condition that the student passes the mid-term of Blackboard presentation of an exercise solution and a single seminar (25 min.) on a selected research topic.
+The bonus is applicable to the exam period directly following the lecture period (not to the exam repetition) and subject to the condition that the student passes the mid-term of blackboard presentation of an exercise solution and a 25-minute presentation on a selected research topic.

 The exam may be repeated at the end of the semester.